 Here are a few tips to help you create a routine:

-- Once your puppy learns to respond to the cue word, you can start adding a treat.
-This is done by first placing a treat on top of the spot and then saying the cue word.
+- Add a treat once your puppy learns to respond to the cue word.
+This is done by placing a treat on top of the spot and then saying the cue word.
 This will reinforce your puppy’s potty behaviour, and they will get used to the cue word.

 - Once your puppy responds to the cue word and after a few weeks of puppy toilet training, you can start going potty in the spot without using any treats.
-This is done by first putting a treat on top of the spot and then saying the cue word.
+This is done by putting a treat on the spot and then saying the cue word.

 Step 2: Take Your Puppy To The Potty Area Every Hour